xiangyongfang/xiangyongfang.github.io/README.md

-# Create your own website （siyuanli.tech）
+# Create your own website

-Hi, I'm Siyuan Li (黎思源), and this is the repo of my personal website, which also serves as my resume.
+Hi, I'm Xiangyong Fang, and this is the repo of my personal website, which also serves as my resume.
 I'm glad you found my website, and welcome!

 This html and css is completely original with the help of AI, optimized for my individual needs.
 I also welcome you to use this as a template for your own personal website to fork, don't forget star!